Ub1que/mtm-statistics/README.md

 ### Drawbacks:
  - Credentials are not stored anywhere.
  - Urls should be specified manualy.
- - Specify progect name in xml files.
+ - Specify project name in xml files.